apache/flink-playgrounds/pyflink-walkthrough/README.md

 $ docker-compose exec jobmanager ./bin/flink run -py /opt/pyflink-walkthrough/payment_msg_proccessing.py -d
 ```

-Furthermore, you can also [create new kibana dashboards](https://www.elastic.co/guide/en/kibana/7.8/dashboard-create-new-dashboard.html)
+Furthermore, you can also [create new Kibana dashboards](https://www.elastic.co/guide/en/kibana/7.8/dashboard-create-new-dashboard.html)
 to visualize other aspects of the data in the Elasticsearch.